hakimnorizman-work/keycloak-jdbc-quarkus/README.md

 This is my workaround using ivanfranchin repo at https://github.com/ivangfr/keycloak-clustered

-My DB Server is set up with IP 192.168.1.1 which is MariaDB I simply created a database named "KEYCLOAK01" and allow remote access for the admin user with "GRANT ALL PRIVILEGES ON *.* TO 'root'@'192.168.1.%' IDENTIFIED BY 'password' WITH GRANT OPTION;"
+My DB Server is set up with IP 192.168.1.1 which is MariaDB, I simply created a database named "KEYCLOAK01" and allow remote access for the admin user with "GRANT ALL PRIVILEGES ON *.* TO 'root'@'192.168.1.%' IDENTIFIED BY 'password' WITH GRANT OPTION;"

 Keycloak01 on another host with ip 192.168.1.2